 Same OS for all (translating into likely the same vulnerabilities as well), default passwords, no updates.
 The worse cybersecurity scenario.
 All in one same place.
 Try telling a CISO, “I’m going to give you a network of 1000 devices.
 They’ll all run on the same operating system, unprotected.
 They’ll have the same vulnerabilities.
 Same default passwords and no, they can’t be updated.”
 I guarantee you he’d quit.
 Right there and then.
 And yet, this is today’s reality for IoT.

-This is the primary reason why wired devices are such a cybersecurity nightmare.
+This is the primary reason why connected devices are such a cybersecurity nightmare.

 Statistics abound on how hackers are exploiting these gadgets to launch attacks.
 One such act of aggression which catapulted IoTs to the forefront was a DDoS that involved a million such devices.
 All of which had been taken over by the one same botnet.
 Because yes, once you take over one of them, they’re just computers.

 No more, no less.

 Computers that can be reprogrammed for just about any purpose.
 The computing capacity these devices hold is unimaginably vast, and certainly much larger than needed for their original purpose because there aren’t any smaller CPUs around.
 Just as I can’t really purchase a 500GB HDD these days, I’d also have a hard time acquiring a ‘slow’ CPU.
 They simply aren’t in the market anymore.
 Manufacturers utilize what’s available.
 What that often means is quad cores with computing power of Herculean proportions.
 Think of it as though we’re putting more computing power into a light bulb than we’d need to go to the moon.
 Imagine that!
 And when the security isn’t sufficient (and, by the way, it never is), things go wrong.
 Really, REALLY wrong.

 So what’s our solution to this?